 From Line 2 - Hongdae Station (홍대역):

--Veer left and head straight.
+- Veer left and head straight.
 Walk on the right side of the sidewalk.
-You will pass a few galbi (Korean bbq) restaurants.
+(You will pass a few galbi restaurants.)

--You will reach another roundabout.
-Take a right.
-You should be on the street named Wausan-ro 29 gil.
+- When you reach another roundabout, take a right.
+You should be on a street named Wausan-ro 29 gil.

--Walk all the way to the end of this street.
-This street is a quieter street that has restaurants and shops.
-It will have a smattering of bars.
+- Walk to the end of the street.
+This is a quieter street with restaurants, shops, and bars.

-Once you reach the end of the street you will be able to take a left or a right.
-Take a left and walk a short distance until you reach a set of street lights.
+- Once you reach the end of the street, take a left.
+Walk until you reach a set of street lights.

--Once at the hill, follow a sign that reads "Sports Park".
+- Follow the sign that reads "Sports Park".

 Congratulate yourself on persevering through these directions.
-If they seem lengthy (for they cover a distance of 849 meters), just resort to following our map and your instinct.
+If they seem lengthy (for they cover a distance of 849 meters), just resort to following our map and your instincts.

 If you are at least partially competent in Korean, Naver has a detailed pages on buses you could take.